edinburghhacklab/hacklab-training/syllabuses/Workshop/Table Saw/syllabus.md

 ### General

-* If there are any issues, please contact a maintainer listed on the bandsaw wiki page.
+* If there are any issues, please contact a maintainer listed on the table saw wiki page.
 Example issues: damaged blade, terrible noises from moving parts.
 * Do not attempt to change the blade without a maintainer present, and notify the other members if the blade is intended for specific materials only.